Roxythe/GameDevPortfolio/README.md

 - [Map 1 Demo](https://youtu.be/VP0z5PM8efk): A short demo of a level created in Unreal Engine.
 - [Map 2 Demo](https://youtu.be/GQODAAfSKQY): Another Unreal Engine map showcasing my level design skills.

+## Creative Works
+- **[A Vibrant Life](https://drive.google.com/file/d/1iqhhlrDHMhrJuUQo3DLyqb9Sb14Js99V/view?usp=sharing)**: A delightful story for young readers, showcasing my creativity and storytelling skills.

+### Children's Book
+As part of my creative pursuits, I wrote a children's book titled *A Vibrant Life*.
+The story focuses on the grief of loss and to appreciate the precious things that you have.
+It is designed for readers aged 5-12.
+This project reflects my ability to create engaging, imaginative content for younger audiences.

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/roxythe-harding/)
 - [Email](mailto:roxythelharding@gmail.com)